Journal 1 : And So, It Began

 It had arrived.
 It was bad.
 It was worse than I could have imagined.
 I had no practical knowledge of a viral pathogen.
 I had no previous training for such things.
 Certain Pacific Rim countries did.
 Certain Middle Eastern countries did.
 The city of Toronto did.
 SARS: 2004, H1N1: 2009, MERS: 2012, Ebola in West Africa: 2014, outbreaks not of my world, so isolated, of other places / worlds not here.
 Sure, I now knew a great deal about the Great Influenza of 1918-20, that long ago pandemic.
 But that was way back then.
 That was a more primitive time.
 That was not something of now—not of my world—nothing that we would see again . . . right?
 (SARS, H1N1, MERS . . . ) To think that I ever carried such a false sense of security, had in my bubble-wrap world held a belief so naive: that modern medical advances and all the public health departments placed us beyond the reach of nature and history?

 Since the face-slap realization on March 11 . . . a fucking pandemic . . .
 I passed through to something else and someone else, another plane of understanding, despite the non- mis- dis-information.
 I did not feel the better for knowing it.
 But I was better prepared for knowing it.
 I had considered the angles as they made themselves available . . .
 How does one walk through fog-dense darkness? . . .
 I had trained hard throughout March and April.
 I was now prepared for what was next, knowing that I could not know what the hell was next.
 If anything, I now knew what that parting phrase (re: a cool clear evening in early March) meant, full-frame: “It will be bad, but just keep your head and move through.”
 A wise voice inside the furious dis-info-storm, a mental buttress.
 Buck Up!
 Wise people had told me to get ready, to hunker down, and to do so quickly.
-I had, hoping that concussed moment would be over quickly so that I could get back to things as they were—a thing that I had come to realize was no longer a thing.
+I had, hoping that concussed moment would be over quickly so that I could get back to things as they were—a thing that I had come to realize was no longer going to be a thing.

 That Sunday felt like the sun-pour moment when the eye of a hurricane passes over.
 For anyone who has experienced this, it is a surreality that is hard to explain to those who have not.
 It is of a miracle, a brief moment of calm, of being able to fully—finally—conceptualize newfound knowledge.
 The spin-blown fury halts, if briefly.
 You are left to make what you will of newfound knowledge, if briefly.
 For it is also a charged eggshell instant.
 All the while you know what is coming . . .
 Part 2.